josiahbailey/Sprint-Challenge--Algorithms/README.md

 Write out your proposed algorithm in plain English or pseudocode AND give the runtime complexity of your solution.

+"""
+function takes two parameters n and f n being the number of floors f being the minimum floor that will break the egg

+n must be greater than zero as a building has atleast 1 floor f must be smaller than n and greater than zero

+dropping an egg off of each floor from the bottom to n would be inneficient and waste many eggs rather its a better idea to treat it like a binary search and drop an egg from half of n or n/2 and then drop an egg from (n/2)/2 if the egg is broken from the first drop or (n/2) + ((n/2)/2) if it isn't broken and so on so fourth until f is found.

+This would yeild a time complexity of O(log n)
+"""

 ### Code Challenges

 #### 3. Use recursion to complete the `count_th()` function _(3 points)_